 Each summer, as we celebrate yet another wedding anniversary, I am grateful and proud.
 We've made the shifts we needed to make to break the patterns that would have destroyed our lives.

-I now help couples struggling with ADHD as a clinician and a couples therapist over a weekend retreat.
+I now help couples struggling with ADHD as a clinician and a couples therapist over a weekend retreat or online in coaching sessions.
 Together we learn how ADHD has impacted your particular relationship dynamic, and what steps need to happen to change that around.